minhaz1217/Competetive-Programming-Rating-Helper/README.md

-# This project is built to fetch different user data using different apis from websites.
+# This project is built to fetch contest programming user data from websites using different apis.
 ## Currently working on Codeforces.